Purpose: In this article, we will explain how Pack & Go Scanner mode can streamline your workflow for an efficient picking and packing process.

 Step 4: Set up smart Shipping Rules

 Once your printer settings are configured, we recommend you set some Shipping Rules to fully automate your packing process.
 Click here for a guide on how you can use Shipping Rules to automatically allocate specific shipping methods to certain types of orders, or insure parcels of a certain value by a set amount, and many more options.

 Setting up shipping rules reduces or removes completely the need to individually edit orders as they appear in the queue.
 This saves you valuable picking and packing time and creates the ideal workflow to maximize your time saving and cost-efficiency!

 Whether you prefer to work with a single picking list or individual packing slips is up to you.

 Click here to see how to download and use packing slips and picking lists.

 Once you have your packing lists/picking list, you're ready to pick your products and process your orders.

-Simply scan once to bring up the order, then scan again to confirm and print the label.
+Via the default two-scan mode, scan once to locate an order and display it on screen, where you can edit it and make changes to the shipping method or address.
+Scan again to confirm any changes and print the shipping label.
 The order will be processed and the label will automatically print based on the printer settings you already defined.
-Package your order, and on to the next one!
+Pack your order, and on to the next one.